randyau/datawebring/README.md

 # Installation of the widget

 Place this snippet in your HTML body where you want the widget box to appear.
 That's it.
+There's no need to edit or make changes.

 ```
 <div id='data-ring-dot-list'>